root-project/root/tree/ntuple/v7/doc/specifications.md

 _Epoch_: an increment of the epoch indicates backwards-incompatible changes.
 The RNTuple pre-release has epoch 0.
-The fist public release will get epoch 1.
+The first public release will get epoch 1.
 There is currently no further epoch foreseen.

 _Major_: an increment of the major version indicates forward-incompatible changes.